-- If both systems are used they must be synchronized.
-If there is a discrepancy the digital clock takes precedence. - Match play Indicators: - When shooting the alternating match play there will be separate green/red lights, countdown clocks, or other useful visual signals to indicate whose turn it is to shoot. - Emergency Equipment - When the time limit is controlled by electrical equipment, plates, flags or other simple manual devices must be available in case the electrical equipment fails.
-Lights and/or digital clocks and emergency equipment are mandatory for FITA Championships (article 3.1; 3.2). - When the time limit is controlled manually by means of plates these plates are to be not less than 120cm by 80cm in size.
+- The Visual signals are to be placed on both sides of the field and, if necessary, in the clear lane between women's and men's target butts so that both right and left handed athletes will be able to see them.
+They are to be placed in front of the shooting line on each side of the field and in the clear lane at any distance shorter than 30 meters, as long as they are visible to all athletes on the shooting line. - Match play Indicators: - When shooting the alternating match play there will be separate green/red lights, countdown clocks, or other visual signals for each athlete to indicate whose turn it is to shoot. - Emergency Equipment - When the time limit is controlled by electrical equipment, plates, flags or other manual indicators must be available in case the electrical equipment fails.
+Lights and/or digital clocks and emergency equipment are mandatory for FITA Championships (article 3.1). - When the time limit is controlled manually by means of plates these plates are to be not less than 120cm by 80cm in size.
 They must be securely mounted to resist any wind and must be easy to turn quickly to show either side.
-One side of the plates will be striped with 20-25cm wide stripes alternating in black and yellow.
+One side of each plate will have 20-25cm wide stripes alternating in black and yellow.
 The stripes will be at an angle of about 45 degrees to the ground.
-The reverse side will be all yellow.
+The reverse side of each plate will be all yellow.